Legal Virtual Horse Racing Betting

 If you want to learn more about how to bet on virtual horse races, our brief guide explains the details of the pastime, where you can find the best lines and odds, and how you can join safely, legally, and quickly to enjoy your days – and nights! – at the best virtual horse racing tracks online.
 Saddle up, amigo – It’s gonna be a smooth ride!

 Is It Legal To Bet On Virtual Horse Racing?

 In America, it is legal to bet on virtual horse racing simulators, but only if you use an offshore racebook site to do so.
 While horse racing laws are different from sports betting laws and casino laws in the US, none of the above has actually accounted for virtual horse betting.
 While that may change in the future, right now, the only legal option is to use a reputable offshore operator like those listed here.

-Note: Residents of WA and CT are nominally barred from all forms of online gambling, though the laws are apparently not enforced, and we’re not aware of a single resident in either state being cited, fined, or arrested for online horseplay.
-Still, if you live in Washington or Connecticut and want to bet on the virtual ponies, you must do so only at your own risk.
+Note: Residents of WA are nominally barred from all forms of online gambling, though the laws are apparently not enforced, and we’re not aware of a single resident in either state being cited, fined, or arrested for online horseplay.
+Still, if you live in Washington and want to bet on the virtual ponies, you must do so only at your own risk.

-Best Sites For Virtual Horse Racing Betting 2020
+Best Sites For Virtual Horse Racing Betting In 2023

 Virtual Horse Racing Explained

 When you bet on virtual horse racing online, the process is slightly different from how betting works in horse racing proper.
 That’s because the game itself is different.
 Traditional horse racing involves real horses, jockeys, tracks, and various other things (i.e. weather conditions, horse health, etc.) that factor into the sport.